-But it's not like we only talk about percents when there's 100 of something.
+But it's not like we only talk about percentages when there's 100 of something.
 Percents represent a ratio.
 Let's go through another example:

-In a forest, 60% of trees are deciduous.
+In a forest, 60% of trees are deciduous trees.
 10,000 trees grow in the forest.
 How many deciduous trees are there?

 1% = 1 / 100.